Research Objectives

 These revenues gave her considerable political and cultural wherewithal, providing crucial funds to maintain her household as well as capital for religious and cultural patronage and industrial investments such as mills, breweries and factories.
 It also allowed her to build and maintain political networks through her ‘affinity’ of officials who assisted in administration of her lands and investments and formed a key element of her power base across the realm.
 Yet while the financial element of the queen’s role is central to her exercise of power and authority, the economic aspect of queenship and royal studies more broadly is understudied as Charlotte Backerra highlighted in her opening address at the recent Monarchy and Money conference.
 While emerging works such as Cathleen Sarti (ed.), Women and Economic Power in Premodern Royal Courts (ARC Humanities Press, 2020) have begun to shed light on this important area, there is pressing need to build a wider, comparative picture of the financial agency of European royal women in the medieval and early modern periods to deepen our understanding of this nexus where economic history, gender studies, political history and royal studies meet.

-The key outputs of these activities will be an edited collection/special issue derived from the papers presented at the conference along with the development of an application for a major funding bid to enable the construction of an interactive database to map the lands, revenues and resources controlled by royal women.
-The questions explored in these workshops and the final conference are vital to the success of the database project to understand the range of material which will need to be included as well as similarities and differences between periods and regions which will be important to factor into the development of the database.
-The conference will include presentations from database experts to advise on how best to frame our project and dedicated time for grant writing for the funding application.
-While this phase of the wider programme of research is focused solely on incoming revenue streams and resources, in future phases we aim to examine the expenditure of royal women to give a more holistic understanding of the economic aspect of queenship including household and financial management, investment strategies and the development of their financial resources and networks.
+The key outputs of these activities include edited collection and special issues derived from the papers presented in the events from Phase 1 (2022-23) along with the development of an application for a major funding bid to enable the construction of an interactive database to map the lands, revenues and resources controlled by royal women.
+While this first phase of the wider programme of research was focused solely on incoming revenue streams and resources, in future phases we aim to examine the expenditure of royal women to give a more holistic understanding of the economic aspect of queenship including household and financial management, investment strategies and the development of their financial resources and networks.